Inside tour of NASA’s Michoud where they are building the rocket and parts for Artemis moon missions - NewsBreak

 “We built the launch abort system and the crew and service modules,” Joe Arves, Lockheed Martin Deputy Chief Engineer for the Orion program said.

-The Orion consists of the modules that will have the astronauts inside.
+The Orion consists of the modules that will have the astronauts inside.‘Good will gone wrong’ 9th Ward homeowners win settlement against Brad Pitt’s Make It Right Foundation

 “We have a launch abort system that we didn’t have on Apollo.
 Send the astronauts to safety in the event of a catastrophic event,” Tim Livingston with Lockheed Martin said.